aptise/peter_sslers/README.md

 * run explicit routes via `prequest`. this allows you to do admin tasks without spinnig up a server

-## openresty/nginx lua integration
+## OpenResty/Nginx Lua integration

-The openresty/nginx implementation was migrated to it's own project, handled by `opm` distribution
+The OpenResty/Nginx implementation was migrated to it's own project, handled by `opm` distribution

 https://github.com/aptise/peter_sslers-lua-resty